zeroluck/docs/sources/admin-guide/deployment/index.md

 - __Apache 2 web server:*__ Apache 2 serves the web server for the Gluu Server.
 Without Apache 2, it's not possible to see the hostname from a browser.
 - **Shibboleth 2 SAML IDP:** The Shibboleth server provides endpoints for a SAML Identity Provider (IDP).
 If you want to create single sign-on (SSO) to a SAML SP, you'll need a SAML IDP.
 - **Asimba SAML Proxy:** The Asimba SAML proxy should be deployed on if your organization needs to consolidate inbound SAML authentication from the IDPs of partners to a single website or app.
 - **CAS:** CAS is legacy at this point and should only be deployed if your organization has existing apps that can only support CAS for single sign-on.
+- **oxAuth RP:** The oxAuth RP is a web UI to enable OpenID Connect discovery, dynamic client registration, and authentication testing.
+For more information, please check our [OpenID Connect docs](../openid-connect/index.md).

 __Note: * implies that the software should *always* be deployed.__